H’s and T’s of ACLS

 For patients with cardiac arrest and without known pulmonary embolism (PE), routine fibrinolytic treatment given during CPR has shown no benefit and is not recommended.

-Treatments for coronary thrombosis before cardiac arrest include use of fibrinolytic therapy, PCI (percutaneous coronary intervention).
+Treatments for coronary thrombosis before cardiac arrest include use of fibrinolytic therapy, or PCI (percutaneous coronary intervention).
 The most common PCI procedure is coronary angioplasty with or without stent placement.

 Thrombosis (lungs: massive pulmonary embolism)